DestyNova/real-world-haskell-exercises/ideas.md

 ## Tooling

-* AST-based refactoring / smart editing, like the amazing [Lamdu](https://github.com/lamdu/lamdu) but maybe a bit less radical and vimmable.
+* AST-based refactoring / smart editing, like the amazing [Lamdu](https://github.com/lamdu/lamdu) but maybe a bit less radical and more vimmable.
   * Yeah but...
     * What would be practical, without reinventing something else?
     * Who wants it?